rahimiiman/Huawei_Vendor_LTE_Packages/ANR/Readme.txt

 This Module return back an excel file including all controlling switches and parameters related to Huawei LTE ANR package.

-1- on Huawei OSS , export LTE base Station Bulk configuration 2- Bulk file needs to have following MOs:
+1- on Huawei OSS , export LTE base Station Bulk configuration 2- Bulk file needs to have following sheets:
 ----------CELL
 ----------ENODEBALGOSWITCH
 ----------EUTRANINTERNFREQ